awslabs/aws-iot-device-client/source/fleetprovisioning/README.md

 The Fleet Provisioning feature is disabled by default.
 You can use the JSON config file and/or CLI options to enable/disable the feature.

 To get started with the feature you will need to set the right configuration.
-This consists of two required parameters and one optional parameter
+This consists of two required parameters and two optional parameters

 **Required Parameters:**